sebastienpig/TrafficSignClassifier/README.md

 <li>Image data shape = (32, 32, 3) </li>
 <li>Number of classes = 43 </li> using a unique collection of items is to use a <b>set</b>

+<b> We have a total of 39209+12630 = 51839 examples.
+Training data is 75% and test set is 25% </b>

-The training set is explored by
+The training set is explored by showing a plot of 2 lines and 8 images per line:
 <pre>
 # Visualizing randomly 16 images from the training set
-print (" TRAINING SET")
-for i in range(16):
+print (" TRAINING SET EXCERPT") for i in range(16):
     plt.subplot(4,4,i+1)
     plt.imshow(X_train[random.randint(0,n_train)])